About Theatre Crude

 What is Theatre Crude Fringe Festival?

 Theatre Crude Fringe Festival is an event in Oklahoma City every fall, showcasing creative and adventurous local performing artists, as well as fantastic performing artists from across the country (and potentially, the globe).
-In 2023, we will host a hybrid festival featuring both in-person and virtual performances October 5-14 at Oklahoma Shakespeare.
+In 2023, we hosted a hybrid festival featuring both in-person and virtual performances October 5-14 at Oklahoma Shakespeare.

 What is fringe?

 Fringe is a national and international phenomenon, with festivals happening in every major city across the globe.
 Fringe performances are one hour or less, low tech, and high on ingenuity.
 No restrictions are made as to the nature, style, theme or content.
 All performers are welcome, regardless of professional or amateur status.
 The result is a festival full of the unexpected.

 What's the festival like?

 Each day of the festival is its own adventure.
 Explore as many different genres and styles of performance as possible!
 Experience unique perspectives into everything that theatrical performance has to offer.

 Who is it for?